Mineral Area College: Perryville Higher Education Center

 The Perryville Higher Education Center is located in the former library building of St. Mary's of the Barrens campus.

 Potosi Outreach Center

 The Potosi Outreach Center is located within the Potosi High School.

+Cape Girardeau Outreach Center

+Mineral Area College Cape Girardeau is located next to Cape Central High School.

 Taxing district and service region

 Mineral Area College was founded and developed as a college to support students from six school districts: North County R-1, Central R-3, Farmington R-7, Bismarck R-5, West County R-4, and Fredericktown R-1.
 Mineral Area College has a broad service region, but is primarily supported through portions of the voter-approved property tax revenue in the smaller taxing district.
 School districts have voted to join the taxing district since 1965 and students living in these districts receive reduced tuition benefits.
 Due to the extensive west-to-east size of the service district, voter rejections, or other economic issues, not every public school in the service district supports MAC through tax revenue, but still receive service benefits from the college.

 Currently, Mineral Area College is supported by taxing districts in St. Francois County, Madison County and portions of Ste.
 Genevieve, Washington, Jefferson and Perry counties.
 The service region consists of all of St. Francois, Ste.
 Genevieve, Perry, Madison, Iron, Washington, Shannon and Texas counties.
 Since 2022, the service area also includes Cape Giradeau County.